lebowm/bedrock-agents-streamlit/README.md

 2. Remove Lambda Function:

 - Go to the Lambda console.
-- Select the "PortfolioCreator-actions" function.
+- Select the "Legalese-actions" function.
 - Click 'Delete' and confirm the action.

 3. Delete Bedrock Agent: